gvinicius/book-challenge/README.md

-# Technician Booking System (Book Challange)
+# Technician Booking System

 A compact Flask + GraphQL (Ariadne) + React application for managing technician bookings.
+Use an interactive chat that runs natural language processing in order to book a time.

-## Features
+## Tools

 - GraphQL API for all booking operations
 - SQLite database for data persistence
 - React frontend with Material UI
-- Natural language processing for booking commands

 ## Backend Setup